 Replacements: Deleted companies are replaced with highest ranked non-component from the selection list.
 The selection lists are created annually in line with the periodic index review.

+Fast exit: Not applicable.
+Fast entry: Not applicable.
 Spin-offs: A spin-off is added temporarily and removed after its first trading day.